scharlau/Air_Aberdeen_Back_End/README.md

 https://towardsdatascience.com/how-to-build-a-modern-data-stack-for-free-e1e983963062 so that we could work with the air aberdeen devices as started from the CTC16 Data Gathering repo to pull data from Luftdaten sources https://github.com/AirAberdeen/CTC16-Data-Gathering

+The apiv2_parser has been removed from that as we wanted the data to be available for each sensor reading as if in a table.

     pip install beautifulsoup4
     pip install requests
     pip install python-dateutils